julc14/NIAM/README.md

 ### ASP.NET Backend:

 I'm not a fan of controllers and want to expirement with alternatives.
 We will exclusivley use Minimal APIs.
 In addition I want to develop a package that can automaticlly host mediatr use cases behind an endpoint.
+See [Minimal Endpoints](#minimal-endpoints) below.

 ### DB + Azure Hosting: